creoapp/documentation/docs/creo/View.md

 ![Creo](../images/creo/controls_customization_3.png)

 ### Connecting a CustomView
 In order to connect a CustomView to a container control just select the container control from the Layout pane (a TableView in this example) and choose the CustomView from the Templates properties inspector.
-Selected control immediately reflects the user interface change and the inspector will list the CustomView exposed properties under the Cell Properties section.
+Selected control immediately reflects the user interface change and the inspector will list the CustomView exposed properties under the Cell CustomView Properties section.
 ![Creo](../images/creo/controls_customization_5.png)

 To display real data you need to connect the container control with a **[DataSet](dataset.html)** and then bound DataSet properties to cell properties directly from the Inspector.